sayandak/sayandak/README.md

 - 🔭 I’m currently focused on advanced **Mapbox** integrations in React applications.
 - 🌱 I’m currently learning deeper optimization techniques for **PostGIS** with PostgreSQL.
 - 👯 I’m looking to collaborate on open-source projects related to **geospatial data visualization**.
-- ✉️ How to reach me: [Your Email/LinkedIn/Twitter Link]
+- ✉️ How to reach me: sayandak.dev@gmail.com

 ### 🛠️ Tech Stack & Tools